Agent Skills: PR Pilot

 PR Pilot

-Push a branch, create a PR, loop through reviews until clean, then squash-merge.
+Push a branch, open a change request (CR), loop through reviews until clean, then squash-merge.

 Input